PoCInnovation/Workshops/p2p/1.Solidity/README.md

 Then, run `npm install` at the root of the cloned repository.

-## Step 1 : Solidity & the contract
+## Step 1 : Solidity & the contract :memo:

 As said before, the programming language you'll use to write the smart contract is Solidity.
 It has a similar syntax as JavaScript, but it is strongly-typed.